SOME RECENT AND OLDER EVENTS

 Dweezil Zappa has recently opened a new site, Dweezilzappaworld.
 The pages include news, tour dates, video and audio samples, as well as a forum.

 Dweezilla for more information.
-Next is their announcement for this class:

 THE GRANDE MOTHERS RE:INVENTED